 Update 18.02.2018: Based on tips from my readers, it is likely to believe that both restaurant Memu in Vejle and Balcony in Odense will receive one star, and that restaurant Frederikshøj in Aarhus will get its second star!

 I was at restaurant Frantzén on the opening night.
 Chef Björn Frantzén has invested 75 million SEK in a new location for his (currently) two-starred flagship.
 He wants that third star so bad!
 Does he deserve it?
 Yes.
 Will he get it this year, though?
 Michelin has been there, but they might want to give him another year to prove his worth.
-I’m certain his two stars are back, but let’s go out on a limb and say he will get the third one too!
+I’m certain his two stars are back, but let’s go out on a limb and say he will get the third one too (update: they did!)!
 That would complete the three-star brotherhood among Norway, Denmark, and Sweden.
 Söta bror, we want you up there!

 Based on my last visit to the Swedish capital, I would also argue that Adam & Albin should have one star, and I still think Gastrologik is closer to two than one.
 There’s a lot of buzz about restaurant Unn as well, but since I haven’t been myself yet, I cannot tell if it’s worthy of the praise.
 According to Twitter, the Michelin inspectors have found their way to Alöe, and so did I. Were they impressed enough, though?
 I’m not too sure on this one, but they might be.
 Flickans got a visit, and so did Mathias Dahlgren Matbaren (✻), The Flying Elk, Café Nizza, Rolfs Kök, Kagges, Pubologi, Operakällaren (✻), Lilla Ego, Shibumi, Fotografiska, Agrikultur, and EAT.

 Hoze in Gothenburg should also get its long-awaited star.
 Twitter says nothing about that, though, but does mention Project, Sjömagasinet (✻), Upper House (✻), 28+ (✻), Koka (✻), Kometen, Dorsia, SK Mat & Människor (✻), and Bhoga (✻).
-There’s even two updates from Project, so my bet would be that it enters the guide in one form or another.
+There are even two updates from Project, so my bet would be that it enters the guide in one form or another.

 My predictions in other media: